Bschalck/learnxinyminutes-docs/bash.html.markdown

 var1=2367
 echo "var1 declared as $var1"
-var1=var1+1       # Integer declaration eliminates the need for 'let'. echo "var1 incremented by 1 is $var1."
+var1=var1+1       # Integer declaration eliminates the need for 'let'. echo "var1 incremented by 1 is ${var1}."
 # Attempt to change variable declared as integer.
 echo "Attempting to change var1 to floating point value, 2367.1." var1=2367.1       # Results in error message, with no change to variable. echo "var1 is still $var1"

-declare -r var1 works the same as readonly var1
+#declare -r var1 works the same as readonly var1

 declare -r var2=13.36         # 'declare' permits setting a variable property
                               #+ and simultaneously assigning it a value.